hivsuper/study/study-activemq/README.md

 +	How to install ActiveMQ?
 	1. Download software from http://activemq.apache.org/download.html.
 	2. Extract the files to /data/activemq.
++	How to start ActiveMQ up?
+	Entry /data/activemq/bin and run command `./activemq console` or `./activemq`
 +	How to configure Authentication for ActiveMQ?
 	1. ``vi /data/activemq/conf/activemq.xml``
 	2. Insert `simpleAuthenticationPlugin` and corresponding content.